-GOLDEN AMARANTH S \clubsuit \gtrsim (A. hypochondriacus) 80 days.
+GOLDEN AMARANTH S 🐡 🕿 (A. hypochondriacus) 80 days.
 A high-quality Aztec grain amaranth.
 Stalks and leaves are golden yellow with bronze-gold seed heads.
 Stalks average 6 ft.
 Can be used as a dry land/irrigated amaranth.
-In the far north long days may delay flowering. #72101 Pkt (-2,700 seeds) \$2.75 MAYO INDIAN Unavailable for 2019.
+In the far north long days may delay flowering. #72101 Pkt (~2,700 seeds) \$2.75

+Mayo Indian 0G S 🌞 Z (A. cruentus) 90 days.
+[From Sonora, Mexico.]
+Very vigorous variety with sturdy stalks.
+Can reach 7-8 ft. tall in good conditions.
+Primarily used for grain or to make pinole and atole.
+The leaves may also be used like spinach.
+Black seeds.
+The stalks, leaf veins, and large seed heads are a beautiful maroon red, a bright contrast to the green foliage.
+Makes a nice ornamental as well.

+Plainsman Amaranth

+#72103 Pkt (2 g) \$2.95

 PLAINSMAN S (A. hypochondriacus x hybridus) [1991, U. of Nebraska.]
+Widely-adapted, early, high-yielding variety.
+Golden seed, maroon flowers, 5-6 ft. tall plants.

+#72104 Pkt \$2.75

+Buckwheat

+Fagopyron esculentum

-Widely-adapted, early, highyielding variety.
-Golden seed, maroon flowers, 5-6 ft. tall plants. #72104 Pkt \$2.75 Buckwheat Fagopyron esculentum BUCKWHEAT OG 30-45 days as a green manure crop, 80 days for grain.
+BUCKWHEAT OG 30-45 days as a green manure crop, 80 days for grain.
 Wait until grain heads form if you want the crop to re-seed.
 May be used as a nutritious cereal grain or pancake flour.
+Young leaves

-Young leaves may be added to salads.
+may be added to salads.
 The deep root system of buckwheat is good at mining subsurface minerals and it is an excellent crop for utilizing the nutrients in rock powder fertilizers.
 Sow any time between last spring frost and 1 month prior to first fall frost.
 A great quick summer crop - fast-growing plants choke out weeds, bees love the white flowers that appear in 4-5 weeks, and the tender stems are easy to cut down when the crop's done.
 For a fall/winter cover crop we recommend sowing buckwheat together with crimson clover.
 The buckwheat acts as a nurse crop for the crimson clover during the heat of the day.
-In the fall, the buckwheat is killed by frost.
-1 lb sows 400 sq. ft. #73101 Pkt (1 lb) \$6.75; #73101A (4 lbs) \$15.75 Grinding Corn Pgs.
-13-15.
+In the fall, the buckwheat is killed by frost. İ lb sows 400 sq. ft. #73101 Pkt (1 lb) \$6.75; #73101A (4 lbs) \$15.75

+Grinding Corn Pgs.
+14-16.